BVictorB/geobattle/README.md

 ```

-## :fireworks: Socket events
+## :fireworks: &nbsp; Socket events
-- :link: join: The join event gets emitted from the client side as soon as someone joins a room, it gives the JSON Web Token that the user has stored (in localstorage and/or React state) and the MongoDB ObjectID to the server.
+- :link: &nbsp; join: The join event gets emitted from the client side as soon as someone joins a room, it gives the JSON Web Token that the user has stored (in localstorage and/or React state) and the MongoDB ObjectID to the server.
 The server then verifies the token, and (if valid) adds the user to the room.
 When the user gets added to the room all the other users get feedback.
-- :white_check_mark: ready: The ready event gets emitted from the client side once a player clicks on the 'ready' button in the lobby.
+- :white_check_mark: &nbsp; ready: The ready event gets emitted from the client side once a player clicks on the 'ready' button in the lobby.
 This event does not emit any data, its single purpose is to let the server know that this player is ready.
 This then updates the roomData, when all players are ready the game starts.
-- :speech_balloon: message: The message event gets emitted from the server side, it just sends the name of a user and the message itself to all clients.
+- :speech_balloon: &nbsp; message: The message event gets emitted from the server side, it just sends the name of a user and the message itself to all clients.
-- :speech_balloon: sendMessage: The sendMessage event gets emitted from the client side, once the server receives the sendMessage event it checks some information about the room so it knows how to handle the event.
+- :speech_balloon: &nbsp; sendMessage: The sendMessage event gets emitted from the client side, once the server receives the sendMessage event it checks some information about the room so it knows how to handle the event.
 If the game is being played at the time of emitting this event, the server checks if this is a location, if it is it will show the distance to the correct location.
 If the user submitted the correct location the user will gain points and everyone will get feedback.
 If it is just a regular message everyone will get it displayed in the chat (unless the user is muted once they guessed the correct location in that round already).
-- :door: roomData: The roomData event is by far the most important one, it gets emitted from the server side to the client.
+- :door: &nbsp; roomData: The roomData event is by far the most important one, it gets emitted from the server side to the client.
 The roomData event gets emitted every single time something updates in the Room database object.
 This contains all information about the room and the users in it.
-- :x: disconnect: This event is quite simple, once a user disconnects it removes them from the list of users and everyone will get an update on the roomData.
+- :x: &nbsp; disconnect: This event is quite simple, once a user disconnects it removes them from the list of users and everyone will get an update on the roomData.
 Everyone will also get a message saying who disconnected.

-## :wrench: Dependencies
+## :wrench: &nbsp; Dependencies
 These are the most interesting dependencies that I've used during this project:

 ### socket.io